sparsity-group/sparsity-group.github.io/_people/luke-mcdermott.md

 teaser: >
-  Luke McDermott is a PhD student in the Machine Learning & Data Science track at UCSD ECE who started in 2024.
-Previously, he was an ML research scientist at Modern Intelligence.
-He completed his undergraduate degree in Math-CS at UCSD in 2023.
+  Luke McDermott is a PhD student in the Machine Learning & Data Science track at UCSD's ECE department, starting in 2024.
+He previously worked as an ML Research Scientist at Modern Intelligence and earned a B.S. in Mathematics and Computer Science from UCSD in 2023.

 profile:
   name: Luke McDermott